With good fishing, boating and swimming, Waterville is your place to relax

 Waterville Lions Park

-Lion’s Park features an all purpose playground, swing set, basketball court and picnic shelter pavillion.
+Lion’s Park features an all-purpose playground, swing set, basketball court and picnic shelter pavilion.
 Lion’s Park is a heavily used park that acts as the perfect resting place for weary bike riders using the Sakatah Trail.

 Oak Park features an all purpose playground, a horseshoe pit, picnic tables and plenty of open space for just walking the dog.
 West Park is also the location of the city’s water treatment plant.

 Municipal Swimming Beach